Mortgage "Recasting" vs. Refinancing

 Should you refinance your mortgage?
 It depends on several factors so there isn’t a simple answer and should be considered carefully.
 If you’re currently paying off a large home loan or a substantial amount of debt, then refinancing your mortgage can make all the difference.
 Take into account outside factors as well as the new chairman of the Federal Reserve and incremental rate increases in the market.

 But all things considered, there are many things to consider when it comes to recasting or refinancing an existing mortgage.
 Financial circumstances differ from person to person, but the need to make an informed decision is constant.
-Work with the salary-based mortgage consultants at American Financing to help you make the right decision.
+Work with the mortgage consultants at American Financing to help you make the right decision.
 We provide recast and refinance services.
 But what sets us apart from other mortgage lenders, is our dedication to our customers.